chrismic13/ProductionLineTracker/README.md

 **Diagrams:**

-Class and Database diagrams can be found in this repo.
+Class and Database diagrams can be found as PNG files in this repo.